rancher-sandbox/cos-toolkit-docs/content/en/docs/Creating derivatives/build_iso.md

 ![](https://docs.google.com/drawings/d/e/2PACX-1vReZtyNs0imrji-AwnqK0-4ekCKLcKzfnQ_CwiMj93Q7IsycAJHwlNohwCv_hyHnaify7qO-v2Cecg5/pub?w=1223&h=691)

 In order to build an iso we rely on [elemental build-iso](https://github.com/rancher-sandbox/elemental) command.
 It accepts a YAML file denoting the packages to bundle in an ISO and a list of luet repositories where to download the packages from.
-In addition it can also overlay custom files or use container images from a registry as packages.vim
+In addition it can also overlay custom files or use container images from a registry as packages.

 To build an iso, just run: